tcltk/tcl/doc/markdown/Hash.md

 **Tcl\_FirstHashEntry** and **Tcl\_NextHashEntry** may be used to scan all of the entries in a hash table.
 A structure of type "Tcl\_HashSearch", provided by the client, is used to keep track of progress through the table. **Tcl\_FirstHashEntry** initializes the search record and returns the first entry in the table (or NULL if the table is empty).
 Each subsequent call to **Tcl\_NextHashEntry** returns the next entry in the table or NULL if the end of the table has been reached.
 A call to **Tcl\_FirstHashEntry** followed by calls to **Tcl\_NextHashEntry** will return each of the entries in the table exactly once, in an arbitrary order.
 It is inadvisable to modify the structure of the table, e.g. by creating or deleting entries, while the search is in progress, with the exception of deleting the entry returned by **Tcl\_FirstHashEntry** or **Tcl\_NextHashEntry**.

 **Tcl\_HashStats** returns a dynamically-allocated string with overall information about a hash table, such as the number of entries it contains, the number of buckets in its hash array, and the utilization of the buckets.
-It is the caller's responsibility to free the result string by passing it to **Tcl\_Free**.
+It is the caller's responsibility to free the result string by passing it to [Tcl\_Free][Alloc].

 The header file **tcl.h** defines the actual data structures used to implement hash tables.
 This is necessary so that clients can allocate Tcl\_HashTable structures and so that macros can be used to read and write the values of entries.
 However, users of the hashing routines should never refer directly to any of the fields of any of the hash-related data structures; use the procedures and macros defined here.